EverlastingBugstopper/binary-install/README.md

 ### `./example-binary`

 This is a Rust package that simply takes some `-c` arguments, counts how many you passed, and prints the result to `stdout`.
 New versions can be automatically published to GitHub releases with the GitHub Actions workflows in this repository.

-## Maintenance

-This project is maintained by me when I have time.
-This project has been built for my needs and my needs only, and I do not provide any guarantees on response time to issues or PRs.
-Not saying I won't accept contributions, they just may take a bit of time to see the light of day.

 ## CI